dora-metrics/pelorus/docs/GettingStarted/configuration/ProductionBestPractice.md

 - [prometheus_retention](./PelorusCore.md#prometheus_retention)
 - [prometheus_retention_size](./PelorusCore.md#prometheus_retention_size)

-Additionaly it is recommended to create Persistent Volumes to withstand prometheus container restarts.
+Additionally it is recommended to create Persistent Volumes to withstand prometheus container restarts.
 To enable that the [prometheus_storage](./PelorusCore.md#prometheus_storage) needs to be set to `true` and additionally PVC configuration options controls how it should be created.
 Relevant options are:

 - [prometheus_storage](./PelorusCore.md#prometheus_storage)
 - [prometheus_storage_pvc_capacity](./PelorusCore.md#prometheus_storage_pvc_capacity)